The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Average train duration||8 h 1 min|

-|Average train ticket price||$114 (€91)|
+|Average train ticket price||$71 (€68)|

-Trains from Milan to Munich cover the 216 miles (348 km) long journey taking on average 8 h 1 min with our travel partners like Trenitalia, Deutsche Bahn, ÖBB | Nightjet, ÖBB, Frecciarossa or ÖBB | Euro City (EC).
-There are direct train services available.
-You can get the cheapest train tickets for this trip for as low as $104 (€83), but the average price of train tickets is $114 (€91).
+Trains from Milan to Munich cover the 216 miles (348 km) long trip taking on average 8 h 1 min with our travel partners like Frecciarossa, ÖBB | Nightjet, Deutsche Bahn, Trenitalia or Italo.
+Normally, there is 1 train operating per day, including direct services available.
+While the average ticket price for this trip costs around $71 (€68), you can find the cheapest train ticket for as low as $53 (€51).
 Travelers depart most frequently from Milano Centrale and arrive in München Hbf.

 There are daily trains from Milan to Munich with Deutsche Bahn (DB).
 Trains are indirect, with one to nine changes along the way.
 Most frequently, trains make three to six changes between Milan and Munich.
 DB makes the 310 mile (500 km) journey in seven hours and 28 minutes to 13 hours and 27 minutes.
 There are between ten and 16 daily trains along this route, but most trains are over nine hours in duration.

 There are ten to 16 daily Milan to Munich trains operated by Deutsche Bahn.
 Trains typically begin departing in the late morning around 11:00 a.m., with final departures scheduled for just after 7:00 p.m.
 The train schedule varies across the week and weekend, with some days offering earlier trains and some days seeing more or less frequent trains.